 There are a few options but the main two are:

 - the train from Baltiskiy Station to Novy Peterhof (45 mins) then walk (about 20 mins) or get a bus (about 10 mins) to the gates

 - the hydrofoil from the Hermitage wharf, across the Gulf of Finland, to the jetty (about 30 mins); this option is only available in summer so do check.

 We got the train as it was less busy.
 All the tourists seemed to opt for the seafaring option.
 Note that the train was kind of like being in an oven in 30-degree heat, so if you’re there in the height of summer do bear that in mind.

-I’ve tried not to make this St Petersburg itinerary too time-dependent, but I can’t finish it off without mentioning this.
+I’ve tried not to make this 3 days in St Petersburg itinerary too time-dependent, but I can’t finish it off without mentioning this.

-One of the most surreal things about visiting St Petersburg this summer was experiencing the White Nights.
+One of the most surreal things about my visit to St Petersburg in summer was experiencing the White Nights.